Can People in Recovery Use CBD?

 Like marijuana, CBD comes from the cannabis plant.
 Unlike pot, it does not produce a high.

 Research suggests CBD can be a good support tool for addiction recovery.
-In animal and human studies, CBD has been found to influence addiction to opioid, psychostimulant, tobacco, and even cannabis addiction.
-CBD works for recovery because it offers protection from stress, and therapeutic properties including pain and nausea relief can be helpful for recovery and addiction disorders.
+In animal and human studies, CBD has been found to influence addiction to opioids, psychostimulants, tobacco, and even cannabis addiction.
+CBD works for recovery because it offers protection from stress, and therapeutic properties, including pain and nausea relief, can be helpful for recovery and addiction disorders.

-However, the fact remains that CBD is a drug, and closely related to THC.
+However, the fact remains that CBD is a drug closely related to THC.
 That may make recovering addicts hesitant to use it.
-But CBD is completely therapeutic and widely accepted as a safe option for supporting a variety of conditions.
+However, CBD is entirely therapeutic and widely accepted as a safe option for supporting a variety of conditions.

 The World Health Organization’s critical review of CBD found that CBD carries little risk of dependence or abuse and can offer therapy for addiction.
 According to the WHO, CBD has a good safety profile, as it is well tolerated by users in clinical trials.
 Side effect risks are minimal, and generally, when there are side effects, they are due to a drug interaction.